-One of the things I love about Netflix, Amazon Prime and NOW TV is they are each far cheaper than getting premium channels from Sky or Virgin.
+One of the things I love about the likes of Netflix, Disney+ and NOW TV is they are each far cheaper than getting premium channels from Sky or Virgin.

 So if you want to take advantage of these sites but also make a saving, here are the rules I follow to make sure I get the best value from the money I spend on streaming film and TV.